romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 ## 2. Geological setting

-The Cabo Ortegal Complex (Vogel 1967), located in NW Spain as part of the Iberian section of the Variscan Orogen (**Fig_geological-setting_a**).
-Along with the Appalachian (Alleghanian) and Ural, this orogenic belt records the Paleozoic collision of Laurussia (_i.e._ Laurentia, Baltica and Avalonia) and Gondwana (_e.g._, Matte 2002).
-The Variscan Orogen specifically represents a Late Paleozoic belt that extends from Morocco through Iberia to Central Europe.
+The Cabo Ortegal Complex (Vogel 1967), located in NW Spain, is part of the Iberian section of the Variscan Orogen (**Fig_geological-setting**).
+Along with the Appalachian (Alleghanian) and Ural belts, the Variscan Orogen records the collision of Laurussia (_i.e._ Laurentia, Baltica and Avalonia) and Gondwana during the Paleozoic (_e.g._, Matte 2002).
+The Variscan Orogen specifically represents a Late Paleozoic belt that extends from Morocco through Iberia to Central Europe (**Fig_geological-setting_a**).

 <img src="cabo-ortegal/fieldguide_figures/geological-setting.jpg"
 style="max-width: 100%; max-height: 1000px; height: auto;"/>

 **Fig_geological-setting**. **a.** Map of the Variscan Orogen in Western and Central Europe prior to Mesozoic times, showing the location of the NW Iberian complexes and other European Variscides.
 Adapted from Franke (1989), Lefort (1989), Newman and Max (1989) and Martínez-Catalán (2011).
 Note that the northern front of the orogen (Laurussian realm, in brown), is clearly delineated, particularly from Germany to England and in the SW of the Iberian Peninsula, where the South Portuguese Zone is interpreted as a detached Laurussian terrane.
 In contrast, the S front of the orogen (Gondwanan realm, in yellow and green), has been significantly reworked in the Cenozoic by the Alpine orogeny, partly hindering the correlation of pre-Mesozoic terranes across Europe. **b.** Map of the pre-Mesozoic outcrops of the Iberian Peninsula among which the Iberian Massif is the largest. **c.** Classical tectonic zonation of the Iberian Massif highlighting the allochthonous complexes (in dark green) of the *Galicia-Trás-os-Montes Zone* (GTMZ), which include the Cabo Ortegal Complex.
 Based on Simancas (2019).

-In the geology of the Iberian peninsula, the Cabo Ortegal Complex forms part of the Iberian Massif, the largest domain of pre-Mesozoic rocks in continental Europe (**Fig_geological-setting_b**), which defines an orogen-scale fold (_i.e._ orocline) with the foreland fold-and-thrust belt at its core.
-The internal zone of the belt corresponds in NW Iberia to the *Galicia-Trás-os-Montes Zone* (GTMZ; **Fig_geological-setting_c**), which include five allochthonous complexes (Cabo Ortegal, Malpica-Tuy and Órdenes in Spain, Bragança and Morais in Portugal).
+In the geology of the Iberian Peninsula, the Cabo Ortegal Complex forms part of the Iberian Massif, the largest exposure of pre-Mesozoic rocks in continental Europe (**Fig_geological-setting_b**), which here defines an orogen-scale fold (_i.e._ orocline) with the foreland fold-and-thrust belt at its core.
+It is more specifically part of the so-called Allochthonous Complexes of the *Galicia-Trás-os-Montes Zone* (GTMZ; Farias et al. 1987), which include Cabo Ortegal, Malpica-Tuy and Órdenes in NW Spain, Bragança and Morais in Portuga (**Fig_geological-setting_c**).
 These complexes consist of various metamorphic units representing peri-Gondwanan terranes accreted to the Gondwanan margin during the Variscan collision.

-The Cabo Ortegal Complex stands out in the Iberian Peninsula for preserving the most complete section and best outcrops of high-pressure (HP), high-temperature (HT) metamorphic rocks.
+The Cabo Ortegal Complex stands out among the Allochthonous Complexes of the GTMZ for preserving the most complete section and best outcrops of high-pressure (HP), high-temperature (HT) metamorphic rocks.
 It consists of two main tectonic units referred to as the Upper and Lower Tectonic Units (**Fig_map-Cabo-Ortegal**), distinguished by their metamorphic grade (Marcos et al., 2002; Arenas et al., 2014a).
 These units are mostly correlated with the subdivisions of the other allochthonous complexes of NW Iberia and some of the European Variscides (_e.g._, Martínez Catalán et al. 2020)

 <img src="cabo-ortegal/fieldguide_figures/map-cabo-ortegal.png"
 style="max-width: 100%; max-height: 1000px; height: auto;"/>

 **Fig_map-Cabo-Ortegal**.
 Geological map and cross section of the Cabo Ortegal Complex (Arenas et al. 2014, modified after Vogel, 1967, Marcos et al. 1984, Arenas et al. 1986, 2009).

-> NOTE: Are you thinking of keeping this version of the map and section or you have another one in mind (like the one in the 2019 chapter by Martinez-Catalan?).
-Potentially to be added a panel with a schematic map of the different complexes.
+> NOTE: I was about to replace this map by the one from Martinez-Catalan et al. (2019), but I realized that the new one is much more detailed (foliations, etc.) and therefore much less clear than this one, which I find very easy to read.
+And the main units that we describe are essentially the same in both.
+Let me know what you think.

 #### Lower Tectonic Unit